pvncoder/rest-api-with-java-and-spring-boot/README.md

 # Rest API with Spring Boot and Java
-This project use Spring Boot and Docker
+This project use Java, Spring Boot and Docker